znuny/Znuny4OTRS-SecondTicketCreateScreen/doc/en/feature.md

 * New email ticket 2

 Like for each other view there are new settings available.
-You find them in the Sysconfig under the following sections:
+You find them in the SysConfig under the following sections:

 * Frontend::Agent::Ticket::ViewPhoneNewSecond
 * Frontend::Agent::Ticket::ViewEmailSecondNew